Vedanās: A Complete Guide to Feelings in Buddhism (and How to Actually Use This Teaching To Be Happy) — Part 1

 A brief article on how to use Buddhist texts to make progress in your practice.

 a simple sing-along or chant that can be used as a teaching tool or a reminder practice.

-I was asked by a student to write a short mantra that they could remember to use with her children (and herself) as she saw fit, so I took a ubiquitous and popular children's song and I tweaked and reinterpreted it with deeper Buddhist meanings.
+I was asked by a student to write a short mantra that she could remember to use with her children (and herself) as she saw fit, so I took a ubiquitous and popular children's song and I tweaked and reinterpreted it with deeper Buddhist meanings.

 Forgiveness is really not about someone else’s harmful behavior; it’s about our relationship with our own past.
 When we begin to work on forgiveness, it's firstly a self-care practice for ourselves.